Excuses are killer.

 - Waterproof technology so you can shower or swim with it

-For all of the tech enthusiasts out there wondering if this watch can track your form, predict your recovery time AND your race times?
+For all of the techies out there wondering if this watch can track your form, predict your recovery time AND your race times?

 For those determined athletes looking for ways to level up your training, you need this.